rpeszek/my-blogs/posts/2021-02-13-alternative.markdown

 [_add_blank_target _monad-validate_](https://hackage.haskell.org/package/monad-validate-1.2.0.0/docs/Control-Monad-Validate.html) provides an interesting and very useful validation _monad_ transformer (this is lawful if you do not compare error outputs) that can accumulate errors, it does not implement `Alternative`.

+A good references about Alternative and MonadPlus in general is the [Typeclassopedia](https://wiki.haskell.org/Typeclassopedia#Failure_and_choice:_Alternative.2C_MonadPlus.2C_ArrowPlus) and [wikibooks](https://en.wikibooks.org/wiki/Haskell/Alternative_and_MonadPlus) both contain interesting links.

 There are many stackoverflow answers about Haskell solutions to accumulating errors.
 These typically refer to some of the packages in the above list, I am not linking them here.
 I am sure, this list is not complete.
 Please let me know if you see a relevant work elsewhere.